oscine

 instruments/ registry + poly synth, FM synth, drum kit

-api/ the programmatic surface (API-first)
+api/ the programmatic surface (the catalog is the contract)

 commands.js command catalog: names, descriptions, JSON Schemas